Hours of Operation

 Historic Site Background

 The reconstruction of the two buildings, plus the barn, was done in 1967.
 Each part was brought to the site piece by piece.
 The style of the cabins was considered to be of a “Scotch-Irish” type as this was the dominant nationality of the immigrants who settled here, including the Polk’s.
 Since there were only 21 acres left of the original 150 acres that President Polk’s father, Samuel, had owned at the time of the state buying the deed, it is difficult to accurately say where the original buildings once stood.
-There is no real historical research of any kind that has been done on the buildings, or their original owners, that were used to reconstruct the Polk homestead.

 The site itself is meant to be a faithful representation of what the Polk farm could have looked like in the late 18th to early 19th centuries.
 The main reason being that we do not know exactly what the buildings looked like or where they stood; we are using eyewitness accounts, which can be somewhat debatable.
 In 1904 the Daughters of the American Revolution placed the monument that is seen as you first enter the site.
 For years this was the only marker showing that a President of the United States of America was born here in Pineville.